-129. The GMO would be administered to trial participants orally, and therefore GMO could be present in saliva, vomit and stools.
+132. The GMO would be administered to trial participants orally, and therefore GMO could be present in saliva, vomit and stools.

-130. As discussed in Chapter 1Section 3, L. brevis is not adapted to live in human or animal hosts, but is capable of surviving gut transit.
-Therefore, a large proportion of the ingested GMO would be shed in stool as live bacteria.
-Trial participants enrolled in part C of the proposed clinical trial would have active, mild to moderate ulcerative colitis.
-As mild to moderate ulcerative colitis causes patients to have up to six bowel movements per day (Tripathi and Feuerstein, 2019), trial participants with ulcerative colitis would shed GMO via stool more frequently than the healthy trial participants in parts A and B of the clinical trial.
+133. As discussed in Chapter 1, Section 3, L. brevis is not adapted to live in human or animal hosts, but is capable of surviving gut transit.
+Therefore, a large proportion of the GMO ingested by trial participants would be shed in stool as live bacteria.13

+134. As discussed in Risk Scenario 1, the GMO could cause diarrhea in the healthy trial participants enrolled in parts A and B of the clinical trial, so these participants could have frequent bowel movements that each shed GMO.
+Trial participants enrolled in part C of the proposed clinical trial would have active, mild to moderate ulcerative colitis, which causes patients to have up to six bowel movements per day (Tripathi and Feuerstein, 2019).
 In addition, over 40% of patients with active ulcerative colitis are reported to suffer from bowel incontinence, although this figure includes patients with severe disease (Newton et al., 2019; Kamal et al., 2021).

-131. Live GMO could be shed in vomit during the period that the GMO is present in the stomach.
+135. Live GMO could be shed in vomit during the period that the GMO is present in the stomach.
 Vomiting is highly unlikely to occur in the healthy trial participants enrolled in parts A and B of the proposed clinical trial.
 However, vomiting is a symptom of ulcerative colitis, reported to occur in about 25% of patients, although this figure includes patients with severe disease (Newton et al., 2019).
 Therefore, vomiting could occur in trial participants enrolled in part C of the trial who have ulcerative colitis.

-132. Live GMO could also be shed in saliva under some circumstances14 or as a result of reflux.
+136. Live GMO could also be shed in saliva under some circumstances14 or as a result of reflux.